 First, you need to assemble the chandelier on the floor so it’s all ready to go when you’re ready to secure it to the ceiling.
 Then, wrap the chandelier mounting strap over the electrical box you just installed and secure it in place with screws.

 Place the rod above the chandelier wire and secure it onto the connector at the bottom of the chandelier.
 The wires should be coming out of the hole at the top of the chandelier’s canopy.

 Connect these wires to the electrical box installed in the ceiling according to the wire colors that match up.

 Then, you’ll need to lift the chandelier canopy so it’s touching the ceiling.
 Tighten the color loop at the bottom so that the chandelier is secure in place.

 Once the chandelier is all set up, you can turn the breaker back on and bring new, elegant light to your home.

 For More Information

-Hanging a chandelier from a vaulted ceiling may seem like a daunting task, but with the right type of chandelier and the proper tools, it can be done easily.
+Hanging a pendant light fixture or chandelier from a vaulted ceiling that is slanted or sloped may seem like a daunting task, but with the right type of chandelier and the proper tools, it can be done easily.